-What is Information Literacy?
+1.1 What is Information Literacy?

-Definitions of Information Literacy
+1.2 Definitions of Information Literacy

 Information literacy is the ability to locate, evaluate, interpret, and effectively use information from various sources and in diverse formats.
 It encompasses the skills, knowledge, and attitudes required to navigate the complex information landscape of today’s world.
 It involves the capacity to find relevant information using appropriate search strategies and tools, critically evaluate the quality and reliability of information sources, interpret and analyze information to derive meaningful insights, and ethically and responsibly use and communicate information.
-Information literacy empowers individuals to make informed decisions, engage in lifelong learning, and actively participate in society by effectively harnessing the wealth of information available to them.
+Information literacy empowers individuals to make informed decisions, engage in lifelong learning, and actively participate in society by effectively harnessing the information available.

 Paul Zurkowski first defined information literacy in (1974) as ‘people trained in the application of information sources to their work can be called literates.’
-The UNESCO-sponsored Meeting of Experts on Information literacy in Prague defines that,
+The UNESCO-sponsored Meeting of Experts on Information Literacy in Prague defines that,

-“Information literacy” encompasses knowledge of one’s information concerns and needs, and the ability to identify, locate, evaluate, organize and effectively create, use and communicate information to address issues or problems at hand; it is a prerequisite for participating effectively in the information society, and is part of the basic human right of lifelong learning (US National Commission on Library and Information Science, 2003).
+“Information literacy” encompasses knowledge of one’s information concerns and needs and the ability to identify, locate, evaluate, organize, and effectively create, use, and communicate information to address issues or problems at hand; it is a prerequisite for participating effectively in the information society, and is part of the basic human right of lifelong learning (US National Commission on Library and Information Science, 2003).

 While Sheila Webber, who was instrumental in developing the Council for Information Literacy Implementation Program (UK) (CILIP) definition, had also developed an earlier definition:

-Objectives of Information Literacy
+1.3 Objectives of Information Literacy.

 The objectives of information literacy can be summarized as follows:

-Special Aspects of Information Literacy
+1.4 Special Aspects of Information Literacy.

 Information literacy encompasses various special aspects that enhance individuals’ ability to effectively navigate and engage with information in today’s digital age.
 These special aspects include tool literacy, resource literacy, social-structural literacy, research literacy, publishing literacy, emerging technology literacy, and critical literacy.
 Tool literacy focuses on mastering the tools and technologies used to access and organize information.
 Resource literacy involves understanding and utilizing different types of information resources.
 Social-structural literacy acknowledges the influence of societal factors on information.
 Research literacy emphasizes the skills required to conduct effective research.
 Publishing literacy involves understanding the processes of creating and disseminating information.
 Emerging technology literacy addresses the adaptation to new technologies.
 Critical literacy develops the ability to analyze and evaluate information critically.
 These special aspects of information literacy empower individuals to navigate the vast information landscape, critically evaluate sources, and make informed decisions in an increasingly complex and interconnected world.